aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-04-12】[ivan-sincek / android-penetration-testing-cheat-sheet](https://github.com/ivan-sincek/android-penetration-testing-cheat-sheet) - Work in progress...
+Thanks for all the stars, I will try to prioritize this project :)
+* 【2023-04-12】[ds300 / lazyrepo](https://github.com/ds300/lazyrepo) - Caching task runner for npm/pnpm/yarn monorepos.
+* 【2023-04-12】[op7418 / Prompt-hunter](https://github.com/op7418/Prompt-hunter) - Save the Prompt and images from the Midjourney details page to your Notion page
 * 【2023-04-11】[DustinBrett / daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser
 * 【2023-04-11】[vercel-labs / nextgram](https://github.com/vercel-labs/nextgram) - A sample Next.js app showing dynamic routing with modals as a route.
 * 【2023-04-11】[ShariqAnsari88 / shoe-store-frontend](https://github.com/ShariqAnsari88/shoe-store-frontend) -